bluebindu/lighter-2/README.md

 # Securing

-In order to run Lighter, you need to set a password to protect all secrets.
+In order to run Lighter, you need to configure the necessary secrets and set a password to manage and protect them.
 To do so, run:
 ```bash
 $ make secure
 ```

-This creates Lighter's database and macaroon files in their currently configured path, eventually asking for implementation secrets.
+This can be run interactively or not.
-If an existing database is found, Lighter will ask to keep the current one (to update implementation secrets) or to override it.
+It will create or update Lighter's database and macaroon files in their configured path.

-All the secrets will be stored in encrypted form (in the database) and only made available to Lighter at runtime, after it has been unlocked.
+All secrets will be stored in encrypted form (in the database) and made available to Lighter only at runtime, after it has been unlocked.

 Read [Security](/doc/security.md) for more details.